delepoulle/rawls/paper.md

 # Summary

 Global illumination methods based on stochastic techniques provide photo-realistic images.
 These methods are generally based on path tracing theory in which stochastic paths are generated from the camera point of view through each pixel toward the 3D scene.
 The Monte Carlo theory based on the rendering equation [@kajiya1986rendering] ensures that this process will converge to the correct image when the number of paths grows [@kollig2002efficient].
-However, they are prone to stochastic perceptual noise that can be reduced by increasing the number of paths as proved by Monte Carlo theory.
+However, they are prone to stochastic perceptual noise that can be reduced by increasing the number of paths as proved by Monte Carlo theory but requires a lot of time to generate such image.

 # `.rawls` extension

-In order to tackle this perceptual noise problem, some methods have been implemented in order to variance and improve the rendered image [@boughida2017bayesian, @delbracio2014boosting].
+In order to tackle this perceptual noise problem, some methods have been implemented in order to variance and improve the rendered image [@delbracio2014boosting; @boughida2017bayesian].
 Unlike online rendering statisticals methods, `.rawls` (for RAW Light Simulation) extension files can be used offline into a post-processing task in order to prepare huge dataset.

 A `.rawls` file is a custom image file obtained as output of renderer.
 These files keep fully information about generated images such as rendering parameters (number of samples, integrator, sampler, camera...) and store all RGB spectrum values before gamma correction as float (32 bits).